-The putit command creates an entry in the Implementation Repository that represents how Orbix can start a server.
+The ${\tt putit}$ command creates an entry in the Implementation Repository that represents how Orbix can start a server.

-Executing putit without any arguments outputs a summary of its options.
+Executing ${\tt putit}$ without any arguments outputs a summary of its options.
 The options are as follows:

--v Outputs the v tility's version information without ------------------ -------------------------------------- executing the command.
-This option is available on all of the utilities.

--h host Specifies the host name on which to execute the

-putit command.
-By default, the command is

-executed on the local host.

--per-client Specifies that a separate server process is used for each user.
-You can use this activation mode with the shared, unshared, or per-method modes.

--per-client-pid Specifies that a separate server process is used for each client process.
-You can use this activation mode with the shared, unshared, or per-method modes.

--shared Specifies that all active objects managed by a given

-server on a given machine are contained in the same

-process.
-This is the default mode.

--unshared Specifies that as an object for a given server is

-invoked, an individual process is activated to handle all requests for that object.
-Each object managed by a server can (but does not have to) be registered with a different executable file-as specified in command line.

--java The -java switch is an extension of the standard

-Orbix putit command.
+-v Outputs the utility's version information without executing the command.
+This option is available on all of the utilities. -h host Specifies the host name on which to execute the putit command.
+By default, the command is executed on the local host. -per-client Specifies that a separate server process is used for each user.
+You can use this activation mode with the shared, unshared, or per-method modes. -per-client-pid Specifies that a separate server process is used for each client process.
+You can use this activation mode with the shared, unshared, or per-method modes. -shared Specifies that all active objects managed by a given server on a given machine are contained in the same process.
+This is the default mode. -unshared Specifies that as an object for a given server is invoked, an individual process is activated to handle all requests for that object.
+Each object managed by a server can (but does not have to) be registered with a different executable file-as specified in command_line . -java The -java switch is an extension of the standard Orbix putit command.
 This indicates that the specified server should be launched via the Java interpreter.
-You can truncate this switch to $-\dot{\gamma}$ .
+You can truncate this switch to -j.

--oc ORB\class Passes -Dorg.omg.CORBA.ORBClass=ORB\class to

-the Java interpreter.
-You should use this switch with

-the -os switch.

-For OrbixWeb servers, the parameter to this switch

-should be as follows:

-IE.Iona.OrbixWeb.CORBA.ORBClass.

-You should pass this string to the Java interpreter

-before the server class name.

--os ORB\singleton\class

-Passes -Dorg.omg.CORBA.ORBSingletonClass= ORB\singleton\class to the Java interpreter.
+-oc ORB_class Passes -Dorg.omg.CORBA.ORBClass=ORB_class to the Java interpreter.
+You should use this switch with the -os switch.
+For OrbixWeb servers, the parameter to this switch should be as follows: IE.Iona.OrbixWeb.CORBA.ORBClass.
+You should pass this string to the Java interpreter before the server class name. -os ORB_singleton_class Passes -Dorg.omg.CORBA.ORBSingletonClass= ORB_singleton_class to the Java interpreter.
 You should use this switch with the -oc switch.

-For OrbixWeb servers the parameter to this switch

-should be

-IE. Iona.
-OrbixWeb.
-CORBA.
-ORBSingletonClass.
-This string must be passed to the Java interpreter before the servers class name.

-The -os and -oc switches provide foreign ORB

-support.

--jdk2

-Passes the following system properties to the Java interpreter:

-Dorg.omg.CORBA.ORBClass= IE.Iona.OrbixWeb.CORBA.ORB

--Dorg.omg.CORBA.ORBSingletonClass= IE.Iona.OrbixWeb.CORBA.singletonORB

-You must pass this string to the Java interpreter before the server class name.
-You should use this switch for OrbixWeb servers being executed by JDK1.2.

--per method

-Specifies that each invocation to a server results in a process being activated to handle that request.
-Each method can (but does not have to) be registered with a different executable file-as specified in command\line.
+For OrbixWeb servers the parameter to this switch should be IE.Iona.OrbixWeb.CORBA.ORBSingletonClass. interpreter before the servers class name.
+The $-\infty$ and $-\infty$ switches provide foreign ORB support. -jdk2 Passes the following system properties to the Java interpreter: Dorg.omg.CORBA.ORBClass= IE.Iona.OrbixWeb.CORBA.ORB -Dorg.omg.CORBA.ORBSingletonClass= IE.Iona.OrbixWeb.CORBA.singletonORB You must pass this string to the Java interpreter before the server class name.
+You should use this switch for OrbixWeb servers being executed by JDK1.2. -per method Specifies that each invocation to a server results in a process being activated to handle that request.
+Each method can (but does not have to) be registered with a different executable file-as specified in command_line . -port port Specifies a well-known port number for a server so that Orbix, if necessary, activates a server that communicates on the specified port number.

--port port

-Specifies a well-known port number for a server so that Orbix, if necessary, activates a server that communicates on the specified port number.
 Often required by servers that communicate over the CORBA Internet Inter-ORB Protocol (IIOP).